Chapter 15: The Voice

 the perimeter, where several ox cart trails converged into the clearing.

-I am not going to give a detailed account of the battle.
-In his book,
+I will not provide a detailed account of the battle.
+In his book, David

-David Hearne has already provided many great details, which he took from
+Hearne has already provided many valuable details, which he gathered

-eyewitness accounts of the people who were there.
-Sergeant Murry was in
+from eyewitness accounts of those who were present.
+Sergeant Murry was

-the heaviest fighting on the north end.
-He also recounted many details
+in the heaviest fighting on the north end.
+He also recounted many

-of this battle in his book.
-The name of Hearne's book is "June 17, 1967
+details of this battle in his book.
+The title of Hearne's book is "June

-A Sergeant's Story".
-Sergeant Murry's two machine gunners, in second
+My Wages: A Sergeant's Story".
+Sergeant Murry's two machine gunners, in

-platoon, were among the very first exposed to the opening attack.
-They
+second platoon, were among the very first exposed to the opening attack.

-were first hit with machine gun fire and rocket launchers.
-Then whistles
+They were first hit with machine gun fire and rocket launchers.
+Then

-were blown signaling for the machine gunners to halt their fire and the
+whistles were blown signaling for the machine gunners to halt their fire

 perimeter.
 Jose Garcia heard the NVA conscripts coming toward him before